Susan A. Nolan

-Susan Alice Nolan is a clinical psychologist and psychology educator who studies critical thinking in the classroom, assessment in higher education, mental health, and gender disparities in STEM fields.
+Susan Alice Nolan is an American clinical psychologist who studies critical thinking in the classroom, assessment in higher education, mental health, and gender disparities in STEM fields.
 Nolan is a professor of psychology at Seton Hall University.

-Nolan was President of the Society for the Teaching of Psychology in 2021, and President of the Eastern Psychological Association from 2014-2015.
+Nolan was President of the Society for the Teaching of Psychology in 2021, and President of the Eastern Psychological Association from 2014–2015.

 She received the Fukuhara Award for Advanced International Research and Service from the International Council of Psychologists in 2020.

 Biography

-Nolan began her college years at College of the Holy Cross where she earned her A.B. in.
-1990.
-After that, she went to Northwestern University where in 1996, where she earned her Ph.D. in Clinical Psychology under the supervision of Ian Gotlib and Susan Mineka.
-Nolan then completed a Clinical Internship at Vanderbilt University through the Nashville Department of Veteran Affairs.
+Nolan began her college years at College of the Holy Cross where she earned her Bachelor of Arts in 1990.
+After that, she went to Northwestern University where in 1996, where she earned a Master of Science and Ph.D. in clinical psychology under the supervision of Ian Gotlib and Susan Mineka.
+Her dissertation was titled "Verbal, nonverbal, and gender-related factors in negative interpersonal reactions toward depressed and anxious individuals."

-Nolan joined the faculty of Seton Hall University and teaches various courses including Abnormal Psychology, International Psychology, and Statistics.
+Nolan then completed a clinical internship at Vanderbilt University through the Nashville Department of Veteran Affairs.
+She joined the faculty of Seton Hall University and teaches various courses including Abnormal Psychology, International Psychology, and Statistics.
 She has co-authored statistics and introductory psychology textbooks, and a volume on applications of psychological science.

 Nolan a Fellow of the American Psychological Association and previously served as the United Nations representative for the American Psychological Association.
 Nolan has worked abroad through the U.S. Fulbright Scholar program.